jk2715/FF3PRRando/README.md

 ## Job Randomization (Experimental)
 Shuffles all 21 obtainable jobs.
 Enabling this option will cause mallets to be given out at various points in the game and will disable the Toad status requirement for various dungeons to ensure all runs are completable.

-EXPERIMENTAL: Enabling this feature leads to a bug where certain jobs may take on rhe 3rd and 4th command of a different job.
+EXPERIMENTAL: Enabling this feature leads to a bug where certain jobs may take on the 3rd and 4th command of a different job.
 The game is still playable and jobs function normally otherwise

 # Installation and Use
 Requires the following to be installed: